How to make new xPack OpenOCD releases

 xpm run trigger-workflow-test-docker-linux-arm -C ~/Work/xpack-dev-tools/openocd-xpack.git/build-assets

-The scripts behind these accesible require the GITHUB_API_DISPATCH_TOKEN variable to be present in the environment.
+The scripts behind these accessible require the XPACK_DEV_TOOLS_FG_DISPATCH_TOKEN

 The tests results are available from the GitHub Actions page.